oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 - a Client Attestation, a signed statement by the Client Attester that authenticates the Client Instance
 - a Proof of Possession (PoP), a signed statement by the Client Instance that authenticates the Client Attestation

-This specification does not use the Assertion Framework for OAuth 2.0 Client Authentication , as the client attestation is transferred by HTTP headers, which is incompatible with the mechanisms defined by {{RFC7521}}.
+This specification does not use the Assertion Framework for OAuth 2.0 Client Authentication, as the client attestation is transferred by HTTP headers, which is incompatible with the mechanisms defined by {{RFC7521}}.

 ## Data Flow